sting-ioc/sting/docs/performance.md

 graphs that appear in real-life applications without being unduly biased towards Sting or Dagger.
 However, the tests do focus on incremental build time and code-size which are Sting strengths.
 This is primarily because this is what Sting is focused upon and intends to improve upon in the future.

+It should be noted that the example application only includes `@javax.inject.Inject` annotated types for Dagger and {@api_url: @Injectable::Injectable} annotated types for Sting and not components provided by `@dagger.Module` annotated types for Dagger or {@api_url: @Fragment::Fragment} annotated types for Sting.
+This is primarily because it was too easy to introduce bias against Dagger in this scenario.